GBK-Data/Sales-Dashboard-Project/README.md

 - Which Categories have the highest sales volume
 - How does Revenue change over time
 ## Key Insights:
-- Germany generated the most Revenue among all countries
+- Germany generated the most Revenue among all countries, showing it's our strongest market
-- The East generated the highest Revenue
+- The East generated the highest Revenue, indicating focus on regional performance
 - Laptop is the bestselling Product, suggesting a focus for marketing and inventory planning.
 - Hardware slightly outsells Accessories, indicating higher demand for hardware products
 - December had the highest Revenue and February had the highest Revenue of the year
-- October generated the lowest Revenue of the year
+- October generated the lowest Revenue, which might need attention for sales strategy

 # SQL Queries
 ## 1. Total Revenue by Region